HyperPigeon/WheelOfWacky/README.md

 `duration` (Optional): Time in ticks that the spell lasts.

+`onTickFunction` (Optional): Name of the .mcfunction that executes every tick that the spell lasts.

+`executeOnTickFunctionAtPlayer` (Optional): Set to true to execute onTickFunction AT player instead of as player.

 `onEndFunction` (Optional) : Name of the .mcfunction file that executes when the spell ends.

 `executeOnEndFunctionAtPlayer` (Optional): Set to true to execute onEndFunction AT player instead of AS player.